AdobeDocs/experience-manager-65.fr-FR/metadata.md

 index: y
 recommendations: noDisplay
 source-git-commit: a45b09c52d780a954e606d4cae73a3a02a8a6aa4
-workflow-type: tm+mt
+workflow-type: ht
-source-wordcount: '0'
+source-wordcount: '131'
-ht-degree: 0%
+ht-degree: 100%

 ---